StuyPulse/cv-edu-2017/README.md

 setup, run `ant` to compile and run the project.
 (Apache Ant must be installed.)

-To use on Windows, see `windows-setup.md` for instructions.
+To set up on Windows, see `windows-setup.md` for instructions.

-# Lesson summaries

-# Dec 15
+# Dec 15 Lesson

 In this lesson we discussed methods for smoothing out images.